Motivation

 • Emotions: Specific motivation generators that evolved to motivate different behaviors.

 • Pain and pleasure: The subjective experience of changing motivation.
 Pain is an increase in motivation.
-Pleasure is a decrease.
+Pleasure is a decrease in motivation.

 • Value-knowledge: An aspect of conceptual knowledge.
 It is induced from pain and pleasure, and their correlations with other aspects of embodied experience.